telota/existance/README.md

 ### systemd

-`existance` relies on a `systemd` service template that goes by the name `existdb@.service` and should be located in `/etc/systemd/system` on Debian- based systems.
+`existance` relies on a `systemd` service template that goes by the name `existdb@.service` and should be located in `/etc/systemd/system` on Debian-based systems.
 It can be installed with:

     existance template systemd-unit > /etc/systemd/system/existdb@.service
     chown root.root /etc/systemd/system/existdb@.service